- Haidilao founder Zhang Yong has a net worth of US$18 billion

 - Zhang’s management philosophy is very employee and customer-centric, which contributed significantly to Haidilao’s success

-- Haidilao’s 370 restaurants worldwide raked in US$10.4 billion in sales
+- Haidilao’s 768 restaurants worldwide raked in US$3.8 billion in sales

 - Haidilao went public in September 2018.
 The IPO raised nearly US$1 billion and valued the company at roughly US$12 billion.

-The company’s market value has also increased to US$21 billion.
+The company’s market value increased to US$21 billion then, according to Bloomberg.

 In this year’s World’s Billionaires List, Forbes has named Haidilao founder Zhang Yong as Singapore’s third richest.